 Account executives and sales development representatives are essential for business growth, but how do their roles differ from one another?
 This blog will help you understand each role’s responsibilities and why you need both for sustainable sales development.

-AEs are solely responsible for:
+For small to medium-sized businesses, AEs are solely responsible for:

 AEs enter the sales process when a potential buyer moves from being a qualified lead to seriously considering investing in your company’s product or service.
 Whether they are reaching out to a prospect to answer questions or following up on a proposal they sent out, the account executive must maintain constant communication to win the prospect’s business.

 Even when a prospect seems interested, it can be challenging to convince them to commit to buying from your company.
 During the last steps of a business deal, AEs give prospects one final push across the sales finish line.
 They do this by confidently negotiating the pricing, terms, and conditions of the business deal.

 Customers have very high expectations in today’s market.
 They expect AEs to walk them through the sales process and have an answer to every question that comes up.
 To close deals with your potential clients, AEs must empathize with them and understand their needs while demonstrating how your products or services can provide relief to their issues.

 AEs can only make sales if they thoroughly understand your prospective client’s pain points and can articulate how your solution can solve their challenges.
 Having extensive client knowledge is especially important when the prospect chooses between several companies for the same service.
 An AE must be persuasive, knowledgeable, and trustworthy to convince future clients to partner with your business.

 Without account executives, your business would be hard-pressed to close deals.
 AEs do a lot of the heavy lifting required to win business.
 AEs are responsible for managing appointment follow-ups, product demonstrations, and driving revenue.